marciof/Eon/specification/specification.md

 (= x y ...): Boolean
 ```

-Compares two or more values and returns true if they are all equal, or false otherwise.
+A function that compares two or more values and returns true if they are all equal, or false otherwise.

 If less than two arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.